SirMekus/ahia/ReadMe.md

 composer require sirmekus/ahia
 ```

-and you're in. `Ahia`, in Igbo language, means **"Market"** and in context, a database is a "market place" with lots of items in it.
+and you're in. `Ahia`, in Igbo language, means **"Market"** and in context, a database is a "market place" with lots of 'items' (data) in it.
 Lol.

 ---